S-JZ/Drone-Workshop/README.md

 # Drone-Workshop
 A training session on Arduino for fight controller codes.

-## Answered the following question:
+## Answered the following questions:

 Write a code for fetching data from MPU6050 Gyroscope, accelerometer sensor on Arduino.
 --